The Benefits of Long Term Care Insurance Are Invaluable

 "Domestic partner" means a person in a domestic partnership with an employee, annuitant, member of the uniformed services, or retired member of the uniformed services.

 "Domestic partnership" means a committed relationship between two adults of the opposite- or same-sex in which the partners:

 You or your domestic partner must notify the appropriate employing agency or retirement system if, at any time between the time of application for FLTCIP and the time coverage goes into effect, you no longer meet the definition of domestic partnership, in which case your domestic partnership is deemed terminated.
 Such notification must be made as soon as possible, but in no event later than 30 calendar days after your domestic partnership is terminated.

 The FLTCIP is medically underwritten and all applicants must answer questions about their health on their application.
 Certain medical conditions, or combinations of conditions, will prevent some people from being approved for coverage.

-Eligible same-sex domestic partners can submit an application now.
+Eligible domestic partners and adult children of domestic partners can submit an application now.
 If approved, the effective date of coverage will be the first day of the month following the application approval date.

 Download the Declaration Form:

 In order to download the form above, you need the free Adobe Acrobat Reader.